 The York Dungeon Tour is discounted to £5.95 per pupil, with FREE teacher places and FREE familiarisation visits.
-We offer all the administrative support you need as a teacher to make the visit a success.
+We offer all the administrative support you need to make the visit a success.
 See our Prices section for details....

 According to the national curriculum, children should understand how knowledge of the past is constructed from a range of sources, so it’s time to ditch the books and take your students to The York Dungeon!
 Forget boring exhibits; experience a 75 minute journey through 2000 years of York’s murky history, as our full cast of historic characters (played by real actors) take you through every era from the Vikings to Dick Turpin and beyond!
 NEW FOR 2020 War of the Roses: The Bloody Battle delves into the infamous national conflict, telling the story of the Battle of Towton.

 The York Dungeon offer schools & teachers the following benefits:

 - Exclusive discounted student price of £5.95 per pupil

 - 1 free teacher place per 10 students for Secondary Schools